 Hey, I'm Chris.
-I'm a PhD student at Stanford Genetics.
-I am interested in computer systems that enable us to model and engineer the physical world, especially biology.
+I am a Member of Technical Staff at LatchBio and a PhD student at Stanford Genetics fortunate to be advised by Dr. Anshul Kundaje.
+I am interested in systems that enable us to model and engineer the physical world, especially biology.

 If you would like to collaborate or if there's any way I can help you, please reach out at cwzou [at] stanford [dot] edu.